 4. n-types are also called donor type semiconductors.

 |1.
-To get p-type semiconductor we need to dope Trivalent atoms in Intrinsic Semiconductor.|
+To get a p-type semiconductor we need to dope Trivalent atoms in an Intrinsic Semiconductor.

 4. P-types are also called acceptor type semiconductors.

-Questions and Answers related to semiconductors
+Questions and answers related to semiconductors

 Are the n-type and p-type semiconductors positively and negatively charged?